What Is Indemnity Dental Insurance?

 With this type of plan, you have the freedom to visit any dentist.
-The providers of indemnity dental insurance (also known as “carriers”) only make you pay for work after they receive and review the dentist’s bill.
+With this type of plan, you must pay for services in full and send a claim form to the carrier to be repaid.

 Those who subscribe to this type of plan (members or patients) must pay for work in full and then submit a claim to the carrier to be repaid.
 The payments may be made to the plan member or to the dentist.

 Thus, those with indemnity plans pay more out of pocket.
 On the other hand, compared to managed care plans, they have a broader choice of dentists to work with.

 Indemnity Dental Plans and You: What to Consider

 Indemnity plans usually pay only a share of the total cost for a given type of work.
 In addition, the plan’s providers place a ceiling or top limit on how much they will pay for each type of work.
 Thus, if you have an indemnity plan, you should complete a pre-claim before you have major work done.
 That way, you’ll know how much the plan will cover before the work is done.